Avoiding Driving Bans & Totting up of Penalty Points & Exceptional Hardship

 Yes you can appeal against a finding by the magistrates that would be no exceptional hardship, but it’s better to get it right the first time.
 It’ll be cheaper and far less stressful for you if you do.

 If you want to appeal, this will be to the Crown Court which is a higher court.
 Although essentially you effectively get a new hearing of your case, the Crown Court is slow to interfere with Magistrates’ decisions unless they are clearly wrong.
-See more about appeals here, or get in touch for more information.
+See more about appeals here.